stacklane/docs/🗄/Article/scripting/queries.md

 Results will be returned in the model's [natural ordering](/🗄/Article/models/ordering.md#query).

-# Contained Models {#containers}

-Querying a model [contained](/🗄/Article/models/containers.md) by a parent model is performed in much the same way as any other model query.
-The main difference is that these queries must first specify a parent selector:

-## Specific Parent

-To query for models within a specific container, use the method by its lowercase name.
-Given a container named `List` and its contained model named `Note`, then a query for every `Note` in a specific `List` would be:

-`Note.list(theListVar)`

-## Any Parent

-To query contained models across all of its containers, use the `any` prefix, followed by the name of the parent type:

-`Note.anyList()`

-## Additional Filters

-After a parent container selector, any other field filters and query methods may be specified as usual.

 # Field Filters {#field}

 Queries besides `all()` start with a field filter.